 - A Solvent Diluent: It determines the viscosity and boiling point of the brake fluid.
 It accounts for 50% to 80% of the brake fluid.
 The commonly used solvent diluent is a glycol ether.

-- A Lubricant: Lubricants such as polypropylene or polythene keeps the parts moving freely from 20% to 40%.
+- A Lubricant: Lubricants such as polypropylene or polythene keep the parts moving freely from 20% to 40%.

 DOT brake fluid meets stringent specifications and standards set by the Department of Transportation and the Society of Automotive Engineers.
-DOT gets its name from the Department of Transportation.
+DOT stands for the Department of Transportation.
 The standards focus on maintaining the performance of brake fluids in both low and high temperatures.
-They also give specifications on the minimum boiling temperatures to which the manufacturers of the fluid should adhere.
+They also specify the minimum boiling temperatures to which the manufacturers of the fluid must adhere.

 There are different types of DOT brake fluids.
-The DOT brake fluid types include DOT 5.1, DOT 5, DOT 4, DOT 3, and DOT 2 brake fluid.
-The main thing that separates the various classes of DOT brake fluids is their boiling points or temperatures.
+The DOT brake fluid types include DOT 5.1, DOT 5, DOT 4, DOT 3, and DOT 2.
+The main thing that separates the various classes of DOT brake fluids is their boiling points.
 Boiling points refer to where the brake fluid will begin to boil or vaporize in the brake system.
-It is mainly caused by heavy and prolonged brake use, which has an adverse effect on the performance of the whole brake system.
+It is mainly caused by heavy, prolonged braking, which adversely affects the performance of the entire brake system.

 What is DOT 3 Fluid?

-DOT 3 brake fluids are petroleum/non-mineral based, non-silicone, and fully synthetic brake fluids designed for use in a wide range of clutch and brake applications.
+DOT 3 brake fluids are petroleum/non-mineral-based, non-silicone, and fully synthetic brake fluids designed for use in a wide range of clutch and brake applications.
 It is made by mixing alcohol and glycerin.
-The brake fluid is based on polyethylene glycol ether technology for high performance.
+The brake fluid uses polyethylene glycol ether technology for high performance.

-The main advantage of DOT 3 brake fluid is that it has high boiling points that provide safe and consistent performance when the braking pressure is high.
+The main advantage of DOT 3 brake fluid is its high boiling point, which provides safe, consistent performance at high braking pressure.
 This is designed to withstand high temperatures without boiling and cold temperatures without thickening.
 And it can withstand high temperatures of up to 250° C.

-The rubber component swell in DOT 3 brake fluid is minimal, thus reducing the loss of fluid and leakages.
-It also has excellent corrosion protection, which improves the reliability and life of the components in the brake system.
+The rubber component swells in DOT 3 brake fluid, which is minimal, thus reducing fluid loss and leakage.
+It also provides excellent corrosion protection, improving the reliability and lifespan of components in the brake system.

-This brake fluid is suitable for top-ups or re-fills of clutch and brake systems in heavy-duty commercial vehicles, motorcycles, and 4WDs, and passenger cars.
+This brake fluid is suitable for top-ups or refills of clutch and brake systems in heavy-duty commercial vehicles, motorcycles, 4WDs, and passenger cars.
 You can also use it on agricultural, construction, and mining equipment.

-Use this brake fluid when the vehicle manufacturer specifies to use DOT 3 brake fluid.
-The fluid is naturally hygroscopic and absorbs water from the air, which lowers the effectiveness of the product.
-Once you open the brake fluid bottle, make sure you reseal the cap tightly to prevent it from getting contaminated with water.
+Use this brake fluid when the vehicle manufacturer specifies DOT 3.
+The fluid is naturally hygroscopic and absorbs water from the air, reducing the product’s effectiveness.
+Once you open the brake fluid bottle, make sure you reseal the cap tightly to prevent water contamination.

-You should change the brake fluid based on the service specifications given by the manufacturer.
+You should change the brake fluid according to the manufacturer’s service specifications.
 You are advised not to mix the DOT 3 brake fluid with Mineral or Silicone DOT 5.
 Always wear protective gear when using the brake fluid to prevent contact with paint, varnish, or skin.
-In case your skin comes into contact with the brake fluid, wash it with water immediately.
+If your skin comes into contact with brake fluid, wash it immediately with water.

 You May Like: Best Brake Line Flaring Tool